 2. We Need You To Invite Us For a Mom Night Out

-Special needs parenting is lonely.
+Special needs parenting is isolating and lonely.
 Like extremely lonely.
 I can count on one hand the number of times I’ve been singled out and invited to have a girls night in the last 6 1/2 years since becoming a special needs mom.
 Ok, to be honest I’ve probably done the inviting all but one or two of those times.

 We are desperate for friendships.
 I’m not talking about how many friends we have on facebook.
 I’m talking about authentic relationships.
 So please, see us.
 Invite us out.